wp-plugins/jano-wp-woocommerce-advanced-search/README.txt

 after setting up everyting, When you type in anything thing in search box, A list of suggestions will be showed with link to all search results at the bottom of list,

-it is working like google search but it will search you website.

 live Demo : <a href="http://www.w3beginner.com/janothemes/" target="_blank">here</a>

 <strong>We are going to launch the premium version of this plugin in few days.</strong>